esurdam/go-grpc-bazel-example/README.md

 ```

 Each service is expected to have an exported yaml file for configuration exposed in the `ci/services` directory.

+* Each service should mount its own tls via kubernetes secrets, not included in this example repo

 To deploy services to k8s (local example):